New Reader Guide: Wonder Woman

 Wonder Woman (2001)

-While attempting a ritual to protect a young woman from harm, Wonder Woman comes face to face with her Justice League compatriot, Batman!
+The 2001 run by Greg Rucka pitted the Amazon warrior princess against her Justice League compatriot, Batman!
 Then, the publication of her book opens up the floodgates of villains looking to not only defeat Wonder Woman, but destroy her home of Themyscira.
 Another of the most high-regarded runs, this series was recently collected in the “Wonder Woman by Greg Rucka” collection.

 Writer: Greg Rucka